AlexanderKovac1750/VSDL-lite-scenario-editor/README.md

 To deploy the PWA fast:
 1. clone the repository
 2. open command line in the repository directory
-3. run command: server -s build
+3. run command: serve -s build

 The PWA can be accessed locally or remotely through public address.
 The PWA is by default running in browser, but can be installed by clicking Download/Editor(this)